Grocery “sticker shock” is consistently ranked as a top financial concern for newcomers during their first 90 days in Canada.

 Why It’s Top: No Frills is the Marie Kondo of grocery stores—no fancy displays, just joy-sparking prices.

-• Quality Check: PC Blue Menu products (like gluten-free pasta) undercut name brands by 40% without skimping on taste.
+- Quality Check: PC Blue Menu products (like gluten-free pasta) undercut name brands by 40% without skimping on taste.
+You can save even more money if you know which yellow-label products are just as good as big brands you see on TV.

 Pro Tip: Look for “50% Off” stickers on near-expiry items—perfect for freezer stocking.